-Simple Interest is the extra money that is paid to lender for using his money or extra money.
-Simple interest is calculated on principal.
+Simple Interest is the interest which is calculated on the principal for a given period of time.
 In simple interest Interest remain same for every year.Formula to calculate simple interest is,

 Principal